devopsgroup-io/catapult/README.md

 # Contributing #

+So you want to contribute...
+Great!
+Open source projects like Catapult Release Management succeed or fail upon the involvement of a thriving community of developers, who often offer various levels of code skills and time commitment.
+Here are some ways you can begin contributing right away, at whatever level is most comfortable for you.

+       * Submit a feature
+       * Report a bug
+       * Verify and track down a reported bug
+       * Add documentation to the README
+       * Answer project specific questions
+       * Contribute to the Catapult wiki
+       * Blog about your experiences with Catapult

-The open source community is an awesome thing, we hope Catapult is of use to you, and if you develop a feature that you think would benefit everyone, please submit a pull request.
-When you first setup Catapult a develop branch is created for you under your forked repository with an upstream set to `https://github.com/devopsgroup-io/catapult-release-management.git` so that you can easily create a pull request.
+When you first setup Catapult a develop branch is created for you under your forked repository, with an upstream set to `https://github.com/devopsgroup-io/catapult-release-management.git` so that you can easily create a pull request.
 Also keep in mind when closing issues to submit a pull requst that includes [GitHub's: Closing issues via commit messages](https://help.github.com/articles/closing-issues-via-commit-messages/).